 Our range facilities are located on 12 acres of wilderness only 40 minutes from Calgary.
 We have a 100, 200 & 300m rifle range and 25m handgun range

-The Swiss range operates from April to when the snow falls (usually sometime in November) and is closed for remainder of the year.
-During the months when it is open, the range is supervised during certain weekends and members can simply show up.
-Discounted club GP11 ammunition is sold at the range, and club rifles and handguns are available for use at no cost.
+The Swiss range operates all year.
+During the winter months the road is plowed up to the parking lot, but you should bring boots for the trail to the targets.
+During the summer months the range is supervised during certain weekends and members can simply show up.
+Discounted club GP11 & GP90 ammunition is sold to members, and club rifles are available for free.
 You may also use your own firearms, subject to the restrictions noted below.
 Note: no ammunition or firearms are stored overnight at the range.

 When the RSO is not present, members have unsupervised access 7 days a week to the outdoor shooting areas.
-For access to the indoor shooting positions and the electronic Swiss targeting system, members must first pass a Range Safety Officers course and take a system orientation session.
+For access to the indoor shooting positions and range buildings, members in good standing may apply for a key in their second year in the club.

 Range facilities include:

-- Electronic scoring system when using K31 or GP90 rifles;
+Electronic scoring system when using K31 or PE90 rifles during supervised weekends;

 Range rules & Restrictions